hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 The above is done transparently to the user, with a dynamic library and console executable being placed in the `%AppData%` folder.

 [15:23:08](#16169449885313jcvXg:gitter.im) <Rebol2Red (Rebol2Red)>:
-This does not make it very clear to me what's going on í ½í¸›.
+This does not make it very clear to me what's going on ğŸ˜›.
 Rather see some if...then....
 Like: If your source contains Red [needs: View] then a gui-console is made by Red.exe blah blah blah...
 Never mind.
 I can use it without the background information :)